The engine instance.

 (optional) Object containing component to disable if pointer is hovering a UI root.
 Required if pointerComponentName is set, else, ignored

-, the child class inherits from the parent
+Static Optional InheritWhen set to true, the child class inherits from the parent

 properties, as shown in the following example: